vaibhav-venkat/shapes_3d/docs/ellipsoid.rst

 Uniform ellipsoid
 ===================

+To avoid confusion, please read about the :ref:`uniform sphere <uni-sphere>`

 Structural features
 --------------------
 1. :math:`a`, :math:`b`, :math:`c` each represent the radius of the ellipsoid on the :math:`x`, :math:`y`, and :math:`z` axis respectively.
-2. :math:`\rho` represents the density of scatters in scatters (points) per unit volume.
+2. :math:`\rho` is the density of scatters in scatters (points) per unit volume.

 Schematic
 -------------------
 .. figure:: images/Ellipsoid.png

-   The official design of the uniform ellipsoid
+   The schematic representation of the uniform ellipsoid

 Ellipsoid Generation
 ------------------------------------